granolocks/gabekoss.com/content/blog/2013-12-07-caesar_cypher_in_bash_oneliner.md

  - bash
 ---

+I got this problem from [karans Project](https://github.com/karan/Projects) repository.
+The challenge is as follows:

+>
+> **Caesar cipher** - Implement a Caesar cipher, both encoding and decoding.
+The key
+> is an integer from 1 to 25.
+This cipher rotates the letters of the alphabet (A
+> to Z).
+The encoding replaces each letter with the 1st to 25th next letter in
+> the alphabet (wrapping Z to A).
+So key 2 encrypts "HI" to "JK", but key 20
+> encrypts "HI" to "BC".
+This simple "monoalphabetic substitution cipher"
+> provides almost no security, because an attacker who has the encoded message
+> can either use frequency analysis to guess the key, or just try all 25 keys.
+>

 ## Code

 There is probably a more elegant solution to this but it seems to work as expected.